 Why does BHS ask for an approved application before a meet and greet?

-BHS is a foster-based facility, which means our fosters work really hard at their day jobs, then come home and take care of their foster animal(s).
+BHS is a foster-based rescue, which means our fosters work really hard at their day jobs, then come home and take care of their foster animal(s).
 We don’t want our fosters to take time away from their already busy schedules if an applicant wouldn’t be approved to adopt with us, or is not really serious about adopting.
 Our application does not mean you must adopt the animal you are interested in.
 The application simply tells us you are seriously looking for your next forever pet and that you would be approved to adopt from us.

 I filled out my application, now what?